zhuy16/learning_notes/5_nih_jupyterSetUp.md

 # We can use jupyter lab/notebook on both Locus and Biowulf.
 (NIH)

-# 1. SIMPLIFIED PROCEDURES TO START JUPYTERLAB ON BIOWULF
+# 1. Simplified procedures to start Jupyterlab on Biowulf.
 Add this line to the local ~/.bashrc file:

 #### alias wulf="ssh -tX usr.name@biowulf.nih.gov 'echo ----hello loged-in!;bash -l'"